UVVM/UVVM_3_BETA/doc/source/utility_library.rst

 terminate_watchdog()
 ----------------------------------------------------------------------------------------------------------------------------------
 Terminates the concurrent procedure where the watchdog timer is running.
-Once this is done the watchdog can’t be started again.
+Once this is done the watchdog can't be started again.
 This should normally be called at the end of the simulation. ::

     terminate_watchdog(watchdog_ctrl)